zachguo/TCoHOT/README.md

 Temporal Classification of HathiTrust OCRed Texts
 ============

+> Paper published in iConference 2015 Proceedings http://hdl.handle.net/2142/73656

-> This is a course project for Z604 (Big Data Analytics for Web and Text) offered by Xiaozhong Liu & Miao Chen in 2014 Spring.
+> This is also a course project for Z604 (*Big Data Analytics for Web and Text*) in 2014 Spring, taught by Xiaozhong Liu and Miao Chen.

 ### Abstract
-We investigate the temporal resolution of texts in an effort to determine their date of publication and classify each in discrete temporal intervals(chronons).
-We describe and evaluate experiments that incorporate both temporal cues, i.e. explicit dates, pervasiveness of OCR errors, and document-chronon distance based on N-gram text cues.
-Three separate distance metrics (*Cosine Similarity*, *Kullback-Leibler Divergence*, and *Normalized Log-Likelihood Ratio*) and three classifiers (*logistic regression*, *decision tree*, and *support vector machine*) are evaluated using different feature sets.
-Our results indicate that logistic regression classifier plus NLLR metric achieve highest performance, and document-chronon distances computed based on higher order N-grams (bigrams & trigrams) are most effective features.

-### Paper
-Draft paper is available [here](https://www.sharelatex.com/project/53617bd34fce011556d4415d?r=19cfa5f5&rs=ps&rm=d).
+In large-scale digital libraries, it is not uncommon that some bibliographic fields in metadata records are incomplete or missing.
+Adding to the incomplete or missing metadata can greatly facilitate users' search and access to digital library resources.
+Temporal information, such as publication date, is a key descriptor of digital resources.
+In this study, we investigate text mining methods to automatically resolve missing publication dates for the HathiTrust corpora, a large collection of documents digitized by optical character recognition (OCR).
+In comparison with previous approaches using only unigrams as features, our experiment results show that methods incorporating higher order n-gram features, e.g., bigrams and trigrams, can more effectively classify a document into discrete temporal intervals or "chronons".
+Our approach can be generalized to classify volumes within other digital libraries.

 ### Team
 * Siyuan Guo @zachguo
+* Trevor Edelblute @tedelblu
 * Bin Dai @bindai
-* Trevor Edelblute @tedelblu
-* Zhichao Huo @zhhuo
-* Pallavi Murthy @PallaviMurthy